Ken Olfson

-Ken Olfson (April 2, 1937 – December 31, 1997) was an American film, theater and television actor in the 1970s and 1980s.
+Ken Olfson (April 2, 1937 – December 31, 1997) was an American film, theatre and television actor in the 1970s and 1980s.

 Early life

 Olfson was born on April 2, 1937, in Dorchester, Massachusetts.
 He began acting at the age of 10 and was active in Boston Children's Theatre until he was 18.
 He attended Syracuse University, then studied at the American Theatre Wing.
 In 1967, he created the role of Dr. Schoenfeld in Bruce Jay Friedman's off-Broadway play Scuba Duba.
 He was cast as a standby for Charles Nelson Reilly in Neil Simon's God's Favorite, produced on Broadway in 1974.

 Career

 In 1976, he co-starred on The Nancy Walker Show as Terry Folson, the first gay principal character on American television.
 In 1978, he appeared on the short-lived series Flying High.
-Other series included: Mary Hartman, Mary Hartman; One Day at a Time; Happy Days; Charlie's Angels; Eight Is Enough; Gimme a Break; Three's Company; Diff'rent Strokes; The Jeffersons; Murder, She Wrote; Trapper John, M.D.; and Amazing Stories.
+Other series included: Mary Hartman, Mary Hartman; One Day at a Time; Happy Days; Charlie's Angels; Eight Is Enough; Gimme a Break!; Three's Company; Diff'rent Strokes; The Jeffersons; Murder, She Wrote; Trapper John, M.D.; and Amazing Stories.
 His films included Spaceballs, Mr. Mom, Odd Jobs, and Breakin' 2: Electric Boogaloo.